 In general, academic programs with multiple emphasis (i.e., tracks, concentrations, and specializations) follow the same core/required courses in their curricula.
-Hence, academic programs may opt for a unified assessment approach and just provide supplementary measures that occurs in emphasis-related courses so that each emphasis is also assessed independently at least once within a 3-year assessment cycle.
+Hence, academic programs may opt for a unified assessment approach and provide supplementary measures that occurs in emphasis-related courses at least once within a 3-year assessment cycle.
+Doing so shows that each emphasis is also being assessed independently.
 For more information about assessment with multiple emphasis, please refer to our MSU Policy Guidelines - Assessment of Educational Programs.

 Yes.
 We follow a 3-year assessment cycle.
-To know the assessment cycle and status of your outcomes, please log in to your SPOL account and check the “Status” section under “All Assessment by Program or Service Area.”
-You can also contact us at email@example.com and ask about the details of your program or service area assessment cycle.
+To know the assessment cycle and status of your outcomes, please log in to your SPOL account and check the “Status” section within the “All Assessment by Program or Service Area.”
+You can also contact us at firstname.lastname@example.org and ask about the details of your program or administrative unit assessment cycle.

 Each outcome should be assessed using multiple measures or assessment tools.
 At the very least,

-Administrative units/departments should have one direct measure and one indirect measure.
+Administrative units/departments should preferably have one direct measure and one indirect measure.

 Academic programs should have two measures (one formative assessment and one summative assessment) and one of those two must be a direct measure.